Columbus Folk Music Society

 Many new talents have been discovered through open stages and agent contacts.
 We have expanded our involvement in regional venues, outreach by our members, and by offering new opportunities to hear local, regional, national, and international talent.

 Central Ohio Folk Festival

-The Central Ohio Folk Festival (COFF) was founded in 1997 by CFMS to make folk arts accessible to the public.
-The festival continues to grow, partnering with the Metro Parks to provide an outdoor location at the Battelle Darby Creek Metro Park, which harmonizes nature and music, is open to the community, and provides a venue for learning.
+The Central Ohio Folk Festival (COFF) was founded in 1997 by the CFMS to make folk arts accessible to the public.
+The festival continues to grow, partnering with the Metro Parks to provide an outdoor location at Highbanks Metro Park, which harmonizes nature and music, is open to the community, and provides a venue for learning.

 Membership Has Its Privileges

-Last Saturday of the month at the Columbus Mennonite Church, 35 Oakland Park Avenue, Columbus, Ohio.
-Pre-performance jam session, open stage (free sign-up) and featured main act.
-Social and creative setting for discussing folk history, stories, music, and the latest current events in the folk world.
+Last Saturday of the month: held at the Columbus Mennonite Church, 35 Oakland Park Avenue, Columbus, Ohio.
+Pre-performance jam session, open stage (free sign-up) followed by a concert with a featured performer.
+It is also a social and creative setting for discussing folk history, stories, music, and the latest current events in the folk world.
 Snacks and beverages available.

 Annual Central Ohio Folk Festival

 Held the 1st full weekend in May at Highbanks Metro Park.
 Open to the public, it features a multitude of activities for all ages with most events free.
 40 music workshops over the weekend for beginners and seasoned folk artists.
 A ticketed Saturday evening concert.